Published July 21, 2025 by Nicole Burke

 If you have a short time before frost and/or snow close the garden party for the year, focus on these fast-growing plants that can be ready to harvest in just 50 days or less:

 Most of these plants actually taste better after a bit of frost.
-Other frost-tolerant vegetables for the fall garden include broccoli, cauliflower, lettuce plants, collards, beets, carrots, and even some herbs.
+Other frost-tolerant vegetables for the fall garden include broccoli, lettuce plants, beets, carrots, and even some herbs.
 Make sure to have frost cloth, cold frames, or even just some old sheets at the ready to protect your plants on freezing nights.

 If you want to grow your own garlic, the fall is also a great time to get cloves in the ground so they can settle in over winter before producing in the spring.

 Don't forget to plant some fall garden flowers for the pollinators (and for your own enjoyment)!
-Pansies, dianthus, black-eyed Susans, and coneflowers can all handle some frost and will add beauty to your kitchen garden space.
+Pansies, dianthus, calendula, black-eyed Susans, and coneflowers can all handle some frost and will add beauty to your kitchen garden space.

-flowers for fall garden
+calendula is a great flower for fall garden

 Harvest What You Can from Your Fall Garden Before Frost Arrives